If you have seen some shounen anime, you certainly know what I’m talking about.

 5. They have flaws, and that’s okay

-Whether it’s the impulsivity, emotionality, foolishness, they are far from perfect.
+Whether it’s impulsivity, emotionality, or foolishness, they are far from perfect.
 They are only humans, after all.
 Just like us.

 Who is not emotional and silly during his adolescence?
 While these traits are prevalent even in the general adolescent population, to depict them better, in the typical shounen protagonist’s world, they are over the top to notice them better.